 Hendrik studied forest sciences at the University of Dresden with stays in Canada, Ecuador and Sweden.
 As part of his doctoral and postdoctoral research, Hendrik worked at the University of Freiburg in the field of forest ecology and was active in the graduate school "Environment, Society and Global Change".
 Inspired by years of private study of Buddhist meditation and psychology with teachers from India, he is interested in what we can learn from the ancient Buddhist psychology and its very practical and experience-based meditation for the societal transformation towards social and ecological sustainability.

 Thus, Hendrik brought his professional and private backgrounds together and in 2016 initiated the seminar "Linking Mind and Environmental Sustainability" at the Faculty of Environment and Natural Resources at the University of Freiburg.
 He has trained as an MBSR teacher (Mindfulness Based Stress Reduction) with the University of Bangor / the Mindfulness Network, Wales, GB, and with the mindfulness in schools project (MiSP) in London.
 In early 2019, Hendrik started working with the Meditation4Balance project as a freelancer and also started a PostDoc at the Systemic Health Research Section at the Freiburg University Medical Center looking at the topic of mindfulness and sustainability.
-Hendrik is employed as a forest scientist the Forest Research Institute in Baden-Württemberg (FVA) since mid 2020 working on forest growth modeling.
+Hendrik is employed as a forest scientist the Forest Research Institute in Baden-Württemberg (FVA) since mid 2020 working on forest growth modeling and climate change.